-- 1. request for plant breeder's right; - 2. name of the breeder, and if applicant is not the breeder, a statement of the basis of applicant's ownership; - 3. if represented, a power of attorney and the name and address of the representative; - 4. proposed new denomination; - 5. description of the variety setting forth its distinctiveness, uniformity, and stability and a description of the genealogy and breeding procedure; - 6. a viable sample of the propagating material of the new variety or statement related to propagating material; - 7. where available, such data as required to determine whether the requirements of distinctiveness, uniformity, and stability have been met; - 8. such other information as may be required by the Ministry of Science and Technology; - 9. receipt for payment of the applicable fee.
+- 1. an application form for plant breeder's right; - 2. name of the breeder, and if applicant is not the breeder, a statement of the basis of applicant's ownership; - 3.
+A power of attorney shall indicate the name and address of the representative in the Lao PDR, in the event of the application submitted by the representative; - 4. proposed new denomination; - 5. description of the variety setting forth its distinctiveness, uniformity, and stability and a description of the genealogy and breeding procedure; - 6. a viable sample of the propagating material of the new variety or statement related to propagating material; - 7. where available, such data as required to determine whether the requirements of distinctiveness, uniformity, and stability have been met; - 8. such other information as may be required by the Ministry of Science and Technology; - 9. receipt for payment of the applicable fee and service charges.

-An application may include a claim for priority as provided in Article 75 of this Law.
+An application may include a claim for priority date as provided in Article 76 of this law.